Skip to main content

 Summary

 • Lists: Ordered, mutable.
-Use for sequences of data.
+Use for sequences.
+Watch out for O(n) inserts at the front.

 Next, we’ll organize our code using Object-Oriented Programming.